 Outside space: The Museum has access to a bounty of outdoor spaces where students can spend a large part of the day!
-During outside exhibit time, students and educators will explore safely and with the appropriate precautions while in the presence of other groups pf students and museum guests.
+During outside time, students will stay separated from other groups of students and museum guests.

 Cohorts: We will generally put students into classes based on age.
 We will place family or other “pod” members in the same group to the extent possible.
 Please make a note of those students you would like to put together in your registration.

 Can I sign up for a 3-day and 2-day session to send my child for 5-days a week?